 The Company calculates basic and diluted net loss per share attributable to common stockholders in conformity with the two-class method required for participating securities.
 The Company has voting and non-voting common stock.
 The rights, including the liquidation and dividend rights, of the holders of the voting and non-voting common stock are identical, except with respect to voting.
 Each share of non-voting common stock may be converted at any time into one share of voting common stock at the option of its holder by providing written notice to the Company, subject to the limitations provided for in the amended and restated certificate of incorporation.
-The Company also considers its unvested shares of common stock held by the Company's founders and, prior to its conversion to common stock, its convertible preferred stock to be participating securities as, in the event a dividend is paid on common stock, the holders of convertible preferred stock and unvested shares of common stock would be entitled to receive dividends on a basis consistent with the common stockholders.
+The Company also considers its unvested shares of common stock held by the Company's foundersand, prior to its conversion to common stock, its convertible preferred stock to be participating securities as, in the event a dividend is paid on common stock, the holders of convertible preferred stock and unvested shares of common stock would be entitled to receive dividends on a basis consistent with the common stockholders.

 Basic net loss per share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted average number of shares of common stock, which excludes unvested shares of common stock.
 The undistributed loss for each year is allocated to common stockholders based on the contractual participation rights of the voting and non-voting common stock as if the losses for the year had been distributed.
 As the liquidation and dividend rights are identical, the undistributed losses are allocated on a proportionate basis.
-Net loss attributable to common stockholders for the year ended December 31, 2019 is calculated by adjusting the net loss of the Company for the deemed dividend associated with the exchange of Series A-2 Preferred for Series B Preferred.
 Diluted net loss per share attributable to common stockholders is computed under the if-converted method and assumes that all non-voting common stock has been converted to common stock.
 Since the Company was in a loss position for all periods presented, the effects of the other potentially dilutive securities are antidilutive.